 Yes, there’s already a new HIIT training technique.

-I know the entire concept of high intensity interval training is fairly new in and of itself, but things change quickly — hopefully not as frequently as new iPod models, or you may be changing techniques three times before you’re even warmed up!
+I know the entire concept of high-intensity interval training is fairly new in and of itself.
+Still, things change quickly — hopefully not as frequently as new iPod models, or you may be changing techniques three times before you’re even warmed up!

 There are already several variations of HIIT, but the changing variables tend to be either the duration of the intervals or the different equipment/methods (exercise bike, sprinting, elliptical machine, etc.).

 You can read all about the “old school” HIIT training here because let’s face it: any technique is better than none.
 In fact, the old way is still amazingly effective, and you may actually prefer it, but I’ve absolutely fallen in love with the “new school.”

 This new technique is most effective and easiest to perform on an exercise bike, which just happens to be my weapon of choice for my HIIT workouts.
 You can adapt this method to sprinting or ellipticals as well, but I’ve always liked the exercise bike, because I can use it anytime right here at home (none of those “I don’t have time to drive to the gym excuses”!).

 Ok, so keeping with the exercise bike example, I, along with most other HIIT’ers, would (back in the old days of about two weeks ago) pedal along at a high-intensity pace (100-150RPM) for a certain amount of time (30-60seconds), followed by a low-intensity pace (50-75RPM) for a bit, then rinse and repeat.

 As I said, this works wonders for anyone who can keep up the intensity for a relatively short time.
 Most HIIT sessions take only about 10-20 minutes; if you’re lasting longer than that, then you probably overlooked the “high intensity” portion of H.I.I.T.